Debt Restructuring

 Unlike an SBR, there can be personal risks and consequences for director's of a business that undertake a Pre-pack Restructure, such as claims for insolvent trading or claims to collect on Loan accounts.

 The pre-pack insolvency arrangement provides a chance to rescue a business without incurring the expenses and disruptions associated with voluntary administration.
-This option exists when the business is not eligible for an SBR.
+This option may be viable when the business is not eligible for an SBR.

 When to consider: